epmatsw/cfb-bigflair/README.md

 1. Save the userContent.css file to the chrome folder in your Firefox profile directory.
-Click [here](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data#w_how-do-i-find-my-profile) to find where the Firefox profile is for your OS.a
+Click [here](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data#w_how-do-i-find-my-profile) to find where the Firefox profile is for your OS.
 2. Close Firefox.
 Reopen Firefox.
 You should see the new flair.

 Installation for Chrome